nathzaf/Dauphine_2425/README.md

 Access SwaggerUI by navigating to [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).

-Feel free to try the chat endpoint using the "Try it out!" button and replacing the text in the _prompt_ field.
+You can then try the chat endpoint using the "Try it out!" button and replacing the text in the _prompt_ field.

 ![alt text](assets/img/swagger_chat_endpoint.png)